IramGillani/Mojito/README.md

 ## ⚙️ Features

-This webpage gives informaion about best cocktails their origin , price and additional info using amazing GSAP animations on scroll.
+This webpage gives informaion about best cocktails, their origin , price and additional info using cool GSAP animations on scroll.